Cayenne Pepper

 Pro Tips

-- Can be frozen whole for up to 3 months; thaw before use for cooking
+- Peppers can be frozen whole for up to 6 months if intended for cooking (texture changes when thawed)

 Origin & Heritage